 The Visit during which the observation was made is recorded through a reference to the VISIT_OCCURRENCE table.
 This information is not always available.

 The Provider making the observation is recorded through a reference to the PROVIDER table.
 This information is not always available.

+For vital signs, pull information from flowsheet rows.